emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# January 31st, 2024 Meetup
+# February 28th, 2024 Meetup

-Our next meetup is going to be on Wednesday, January 31st.
+Our next meetup is going to be on Wednesday, February 28th.
 Remote only.

 Want to do a presentation or an impromptu show-and-tell?
 Both are